CosmiXsPPPC/CosmicRay-flux/README.md

 The inelastic interaction of the propagated $\bar{p}$ and $\bar{D}$ with the ISM gas is described by an analytic Glauber-eikonal framework, which gives an estimate consistent with the ALICE measurement.

-The final cosmic-ray (CR) fluxes are provided in a tabulated format (described below), which can be used independently or can be loaded using the python script (described below).
+The final CR fluxes are provided in a tabulated format (described below), which can be used independently or can be loaded using the python script (described below).

 ## Format of the tables